pkprincekumar7/annual-sports-event-full/new-structure/docs/setup/ubuntu/kubernetes.md

 Create a single ConfigMap for all non-secret values (service URLs, shared defaults, and per-service non-secret settings).
 Keep only sensitive values in Secrets.
 All Kubernetes manifests live in `new-structure/docs/setup/ubuntu/k8s`.

+In Kubernetes, services read configuration from ConfigMaps/Secrets; local `.env` files are not used.

 ```bash
 kubectl apply -f new-structure/docs/setup/ubuntu/k8s/annual-sports-config.yaml
 ```